duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 This function is applied both for single results or multiple results.
 When dealing with multiple items returned in the `data` object, the normalize function iterates over each item.
 Each item is individually normalized and passed to its own instance of the `item` template.

+#### Notes for Goodie Instant Answers

+Because Goodies have no external sources and run on the server, a `normalize` function is not completely necessary to normalize data for templates.
+However, it is possible (and conceivable) to use a `normalize` function in a Goodie Instant Answer.

+**Defining a `normalize` function in a Goodie, must be done in the frontend part of the code, as javascript.** For more information about Goodie javascript visit the [Goodie Display](https://duck.co/duckduckhack/goodie_displaying) section.

 ### Usage

 The function set for `normalize` is expected to return an object with the properties to be rendered for each item.